craigbeck/html5.js/doc/README.md

 // from a child iframe with options parent.html5.install(document, options);

-// using a shortcut to install all support html5.install('all');
+// using a shortcut to install all support extensions html5.install('all');

 // special note: